cjhubbs/eleventy-bliss-blog/content/07/10/convergence-death-of-a-pda-expiration-of-a-cell-contract.md

 ---
 title: "Convergence: Death of a PDA, Expiration of a Cell Contract"
-date: "2007-10-11T03:55:36.000"
+date: 2007-10-11T03:55:36.000
-categories:
-  - "random"
-tags:
+tags: ['tech']
-  - "nerdy"
 ---

 I've carried a PDA pretty much everywhere with me for the past several years; I think I've been through three different Palm models.
 My current one is a Palm Tungsten E2.
 I don't use too many features on it, really; my primary uses are the calendar and a few games.
 The calendar is the biggie for me - I need something to keep all my work meetings and outside meetings lined up.
 The past few weeks my PDA has had trouble holding a charge.
 It doesn't matter whether I charge it via USB or from the wall charger; within 10 minutes or so it complains about the battery being low and starts disabling functions.
-I'm assuming it's nearing the end of its life - [I've had it just over two years now](http://www.chrishubbs.com/2005/09/02/officemax-replacement-watch-day-26/).
+I'm assuming it's nearing the end of its life - [I've had it just over two years now](/05/09/officemax-replacement-watch-day-26/).

 Second upcoming event: our cell phone contract is just about up.
 I haven't completely decided yet, but I'm thinking we'll abandon US Cellular in favor of Verizon, for a number of reasons.
 With the new contract comes the opportunity to purchase a new phone at a reduced price.
 So I have a convergence here which might allow me to start consolidating electronic gadgetry.
 So I want to explore my options.